PR & VIDEO CONTENT MANAGER

 Spoofers can sometimes create an email address that seems authentic by replacing just one or two letters in a company name, such as “Arnazon” instead of “Amazon,” or other letter switches that are difficult to notice.

-Email spoofing is a tactic designed to collect private information and data from online users, take over their online accounts, deliver malware, or steal funds.
-According to some studies, targets tend to open an email that appears to be genuine and from a trustworthy sender.
+Email spoofing is a tactic designed to collect personal information and data from online users, take over their online accounts, deliver malware, or steal funds.
+According to some studies, targets tend to open an email that looks like a genuine one and seems to be from a trustworthy sender.

-Spoofed emails, for the most part, are either deleted or redirected to the spam folder.
+Spoofed email messages, for the most part, are either deleted or redirected to the spam folder.
 The problem starts the second a victim is tricked into opening an email and clicking on the malicious link that installs malware into their system.

-Even though the majority of forged email messages are easy to spot and can be addressed by simply deleting them, some varieties can have serious consequences.
+Even though the majority of spoofed emails are easy to spot and can be addressed by simply deleting them, some varieties can have serious consequences.

 Reasons for Email Spoofing

-• Hiding the fake sender’s true identity.
-One of the main payoffs of email spoofing is that it helps the attackers to remain anonymous.
+- Hiding the fake sender’s true identity.
+One of the main payoffs of email spoofing attacks is that it helps the threat actors to remain anonymous.

-• Damaging the reputation of the alleged sender.
-In some situations, a spoofed email may be used to make the sender or their company seem vulnerable or impacted by malware or cyber criminals.
+- Damaging the reputation of the legitimate sender.
+This is another reason for email spoofing.
+In some situations, spoofed email messages may be used to make the sender or their company seem vulnerable or impacted by malware or cybercriminals.
 This may tarnish the sender’s public image, jeopardizing their business or social prospects.

-• Planning to do personal harm.
+- Planning to do personal harm.
 In certain cases, the motivation is personal.
 When email spoofing is successful, the attacker may acquire access to the victim’s computer files, professional contacts, social media accounts, and more.
-This might make the target seem unprofessional, ruin their career, or compromise their device.
+This might make the legitimate sender seem unprofessional, ruin their career, or compromise their device.

 Attacks that Use Email Spoofing